 After a couple solo trips to scout the area, I invited 3 other friends out to do a totally new section of the course.
 We covered an incredibly challenging yet beautiful 18 miles or so of the course.
 Near Lake Ann, Morgan turned to me and said, “People are going to love this.”
 I considered it incredibly high praise, given Morgan is not prone to hyperbole.
 As a quick aside, I stated on that run, and on several occasions since, that Lake Ann is the most incredible non-wilderness setting I’ve witnessed in the Cascades.

-The Teanaway Country 100 is going to be a very tough course.
-Right off the bat, it’s going to be one of the more challenging hundred-mile races in the world.
-It’s also going to be one of the most beautiful.
+The Teanaway Country 100 is a very tough course.
+It is one of the more challenging hundred-mile races in the world.
+It’s also one of the most beautiful.
 We are going to provide an incredibly well marked course with amazing aid.
-I’m confident that our volunteers and race staff will be informative, energetic, and appropriately stubborn about throwing in the towel.
+I’m confident that our volunteers and race staff will be informative, energetic, and appropriately stubborn when it comes to throwing in the towel.

-I truly hope you’ll join me in the debut of the Teanaway Country 100!
+I truly hope you’ll join me in the second running of the Teanaway Country 100!